entur/mapstruct-spi-protobuf/README.md

 ## Maven

-In the Maven compiler plugin, add the following section to you maven-compiler-plugin plugin configuration:
+Add the following section to you maven-compiler-plugin plugin configuration:

 ```xml
 <annotationProcessorPaths>